K0STURY/k0stury.github.io/README.md

   --primary-color: #hexcode; /* rgb, hsl, normal name colors and all that are fine */
   --secondary-color: #hexcode; /* rgb, hsl, normal name colors and all that are fine */
-  --text-color: #hexcode; /* rgb, hsl, normal name colors and all that are fine */ }
+  --text-color: #hexcode; /* rgb, hsl, normal name colors and all that are fine */
+  --accent-color: #hexcode; /* rgb, hsl, normal name colors and all that are fine */
+  --accent-color-hover: #hexcode; /* rgb, hsl, normal name colors and all that are fine */

+  --font-accent: "Luckiest Guy", system-ui;
+}
 ```
 4. Once that's done, you can quickly push your project and GitHub actions will build your site.